-7.5 Metrics and targets
+6.5 Metrics and Targets

-The objective of sustainability-related financial disclosures on metrics and targets is to enable users of general purpose financial reports to understand an entity's performance in relation to its sustainability-related risks and opportunities, including progress towards any targets the entity has set, and any targets it is required to meet by law or regulation.
+The objective of sustainability-related financial disclosures on metrics and targets is to enable users of general-purpose financial reports to understand an entity's performance regarding its sustainability-related risks and opportunities, including progress towards any targets the entity has set, and any targets it is required to meet by law or regulation.

-An entity will be required to disclose, for each sustainability-related risk and opportunity that could reasonably be expected to affect its prospects: the metrics required by an applicable IFRS
+An entity will be required to disclose, for each sustainability-related risk and opportunity that could reasonably be expected to affect its prospects: the metrics required by an applicable IFRS Sustainability Disclosure Standard; and the metrics the entity uses to measure and monitor that sustainability-related risk or opportunity; and its performance about that sustainability-related risk or opportunity.

-Sustainability Disclosure Standard; and the metrics the entity uses to measure and monitor that sustainability-related risk or opportunity; and its performance in relation to that sustainability-related risk or opportunity.
+As provided in IFRS S1, in the absence of an IFRS Sustainability Disclosure Standard that specifically applies to a sustainability-related risk or opportunity, an entity is expected to apply judgment to identify information.

-As provided in IFRS S1, in the absence of an IFRS Sustainability Disclosure Standard that specifically applies to a sustainability-related risk or opportunity, an entity is expected to apply judgement to identify information.
+In making such judgements, the entity shall refer to and consider the -

-In making such judgements, the entity shall refer to and consider the
+- Applicability of the metrics associated with the disclosure topics included in the SASB Standards; or - Refer to and consider the applicability of the CDSB Framework Application Guidance; - The most recent pronouncements of other standard-setting bodies whose requirements are designed to meet the information needs of users of general purpose financial reports; and; - The information, including metrics, disclosed by entities that operate in the same industry(s) or geographical region.

-• applicability of the metrics associated with the disclosure topics included in the SASB Standards; or refer to and consider the applicability of the CDSB Framework Application Guidance; the most recent pronouncements of other standard-setting bodies whose requirements are designed to meet the information needs of users of general purpose financial reports; and the information, including metrics, disclosed by entities that operate in the same industry(s) or geographical region.
 An entity may also refer to and consider the applicability of the Global Reporting Initiative Standards and the European Sustainability Reporting Standards.
-(Appendix C, IFRS s1).

-Climate-related metrics
+6.5.1 Climate-related metrics